 Developing automations requires a paid plan.
 Don't have one?
 Join the Developer Program and provision a sandbox with access to all Slack features for free.

 Workflow steps combine the utility of Workflow Builder with the custom functionality of your choosing.
 Not to be confused with legacy Steps from Apps, workflow steps are functions that you add to an app (via the app manifest or Workflow Steps page in your app's settings) that can then be used as steps in Workflow Builder.
-You have the flexibility to create an app that contains workflow steps using the Deno SDK, the Bolt SDK, or entirely on your own, sans Slack tooling.
+You have the flexibility to create an app that contains workflow steps using the Deno Slack SDK, the Bolt frameworks, or entirely on your own, sans Slack tooling.
 This guide will talk through the differences in tooling to create workflow steps, how to manage your apps with workflow steps, and distribution options.

-SDKs for building apps with workflow steps
+SDKs and frameworks for building apps with workflow steps

-SDK Language(s) supported Hosting More information
+SDK/Framework Language Hosting More information

-Bolt SDK Java, JavaScript, Python Self-hosted The Bolt SDK supports steps and are self-hosted.
+Bolt for Java supports custom steps and apps are self-hosted.

 Managing your app